shawnmflemingc/web-basics/urlparams.md

 How to use Percent-Encoding:

 Convert each byte value to a hexadecimal representation.
-For example, the ASCII value for a space is 32 in decimal, which is 20 in hexadecimal.
+For example, the ASCII value for a space is 20 in hexadecimal.
 Prepend a % to the hexadecimal value.
 Thus, a space character is encoded as %20.

 Here's a table of frequently used characters and their hexadecimal values in URL encoding.
 These are commonly needed when constructing or interpreting URLs: